Updating Git Project Structure

 drwxr-xr-x 3 larrysmithjr staff 96 Feb 20 21:31 vars

-Now is where the fun really begins :)
+Now is where the fun begins :)

 Let’s change into the ansible-control-machine directory: